Devdas (2002 Hindi film): Characters

 Same as Khan, Rai decided to not watch the earlier remakes and wanted "to go in to this project with no mental frame of reference whatsoever, I wanted my Paro to be Sanjay's interpretation of the character and to do that, I needed to stay free of any conceptions based on what previous actresses had done with the role."
 Lulla gave the mix-and-match product of 600 saris—with traditional motifs of Kantha and traditional-striped borders, called chudipaard and aashpaard—to her for the film's first half; according to reports from the media, it was revealed that each saris took around three hours to drape on a mannequin.
 While for the second half, Rai wore dhakais with eight to nine meters long, which was different from the regular size of six meters.
 Furthermore, Lulla used tangails, ashpards, chudipards, and Chinese brocades.
 She used traditional print valkalams for Jaykar and Banarasi sari for Ananya Khare, playing Devdas' sister-in-law.

 Dixit believed that Devdas and the two previous versions "are entirely different", and commended Bhansali's "mounting, eye for detail [and] passion" for "[helping] raise the movie to an absolutely [dissimilar] level altogether".
 Describing Chandramukhi as "a very poignant, very feminine character", she compared her part to Rekha's role in Muqaddar Ka Sikandar (1978).
 Dixit, who portrayed a courtesan for the first time, admitted that it was "a very challenging role, especially since Sanjay does not compromise with quality".
 She added, "Still she has much resilience.
 She belongs to a relegated category but she possesses a golden heart.
 Playing such a role was an excellent experience."
 She wore ghagra cholis, Banarasi saris, brocades, and silk saris that have a total weight of approximately thirty kilograms and costed ₹1.5 million, making its designers Jani and Khosla were initially reluctant to give her the costumes.
 Moreover, Dixit experienced difficulty when she wore the dress for publicity stills, leading the duo to create a new lighter version, weighted sixteen kilograms.
-The lengha was described as a 'marvel of mirrors which took a team of skilled artisans two months to put together and featured as part of the 'The Fabric of India' exhibit held in 2015 at the Victoria & Albert Museum in London.
+The lengha was described as a 'marvel of mirrors which took a team of skilled artisans two months to put together and featured as part of 'The Fabric of India' exhibit held in 2015 at the Victoria & Albert Museum in London.

-Madhuri Dixit in Devdas.
-(Image courtesy: abujanisandeepkhosla)

 Meanwhile, Lulla worked on Rai's and Dixit's saris in the song "Dola Re Dola", along with Shariffi who helped to design the latter actress' costume.
 Jani and Khosla designed Shroff's costumes as well; an open-collared sherwani, dhoti, and kurta were employed.
 Interviewed by the journalist Aseem Hattangady of Rediff.com, they complained that "the biggest challenge was, we had to avoid having the ensembles look fresh and unworn.
 This was achieved by selective washing."